 Back in Colorado, Clay Hunt Fellow and wildland firefighter Michael Lloyd led the sawyer training for what Team Rubicon calls its disaster training camp.
 Lloyd has fought wildfires in all parts of the United States and has responded to other types of disasters with Team Rubicon.
 In all the different elements he has faced, he believes fire is the only one where choices can be made to help guard against a natural disaster before it happens.

 “We can provide fuel reduction to an area before a fire occurs, which would affect the lives of those in the [WUI] areas,” said Lloyd.
 “We are seeing a larger effort being made by communities to understand how fires impact us as a group, and we can make the right choices to minimize that impact of fire in our lives.”

 With the selected trees toppled, and the debris moved into piles, the Greyshirts created a 900-foot fire break that would protect equipment—and a portion of the camp—from future fires.

 “With all the beetle-killed trees, the volunteers from Team Rubicon not only made this place safer from wildland fires but also made our activity areas safer for the kids who will enjoy the camp next season,” said High Peak Camp’s Wallace.

-For Greyshirts, that ounce of prevention provided hands-on heavy operation training and the chance to cut a new path through the forest.
+For Greyshirts, that ounce of prevention provided hands-on heavy equipment operation training and the chance to cut a new path through the forest.